Enlil: Worship

 Enlil was the patron god of the Sumerian city-state of Nippur and his main center of worship was the Ekur temple located there.
 The name of the temple literally means "Mountain House" in ancient Sumerian.
 The Ekur was believed to have been built and established by Enlil himself.
 It was believed to be the "mooring-rope" of heaven and earth, meaning that it was seen as "a channel of communication between earth and heaven".
 A hymn written during the reign of Ur-Nammu, the founder of the Third Dynasty of Ur, describes the E-kur in great detail, stating that its gates were carved with scenes of Imdugud, a lesser deity sometimes shown as a giant bird, slaying a lion and an eagle snatching up a sinner.

-The Sumerians believed that the sole purpose of humanity's existence was to serve the gods.
+The Sumerians believed that humanity's sole purpose was to serve the gods.
 They thought that a god's statue was a physical embodiment of the god himself.
 As such, cult statues were given constant care and attention and a set of priests was assigned to tend to them.
 People worshipped Enlil by offering food and other human necessities to him.
 The food, which was ritually laid out before the god's cult statue in the form of a feast, was believed to be Enlil's daily meal, but, after the ritual, it would be distributed among his priests.
 These priests were also responsible for changing the cult statue's clothing.

-The Sumerians envisioned Enlil as a benevolent, fatherly deity, who watches over humanity and cares for their well-being.
+The Sumerians envisioned Enlil as a benevolent, fatherly deity who watches over humanity and cares for their well-being.
 One Sumerian hymn describes Enlil as so glorious that even the other gods could not look upon him.
 The same hymn also states that, without Enlil, civilization could not exist.
 Enlil's epithets include titles such as "the Great Mountain" and "King of the Foreign Lands".
 Enlil is also sometimes described as a "raging storm", a "wild bull", and a "merchant".
 The Mesopotamians envisioned him as a creator, a father, a king, and the supreme lord of the universe.
 He was also known as "Nunamnir" and is referred to in at least one text as the "East Wind and North Wind".